antaresproject/docs/docs/getting_started/contributing.md

     More information about how to setup your GIT installation to work with Github can be found [here](https://help.github.com/articles/set-up-git/).

-4. Add a git remote as an additional (upstream)
+4. Add an additional upstream with git remote as

      <pre class="codehilite language-bash">
         <code class="language-bash">